sericson0/TigerTango/README.md

    1. when turned on it first checks to make sure the deck is not playing to the main speakers.
 Then it turns the volume of the deck off, sets to play through headphones, and starts the track.
    2. When durned on it resets volume to 100% and resets track to starting.

+> [!IMPORTANT]
-!!!
-If you want the deck volumne other than full, then remenmber to change it after toggling off prelisten.
+> If you want the deck volumne other than full, then remenmber to change it after toggling off prelisten.
 7. **Controls** TigerTango has implemented four playback controls:
    1. **Play/Pause** Starts or stops the current track.
    2. **Fade** Fades out current track.
 At end of fade it resets the deck volume to 100%.

+> [!IMPORTANT]
-!!!NOTE if you want the deck volumne other than full, then remenmber to change it after the fade completes.
+> If you want the deck volumne other than full, then remenmber to change it after the fade completes.
    3. **AUTO** Toggles on or off automix.
 The automix will start with whichever deck you select auto on.
    4. **AutoFade** Fades out deck, starts song on other deck, and loads next song in playlist onto current deck.
 If you have a cortina that you want to fade out and then start the next tanda, you can do this with AutoFade.